andrewhodel/rrd/README.md

 ======

-On a linux system you can run example/example.go which provides a simple example of collecting and displaying your enp3s0 interface traffic statistics with a COUNTER and your free/total memory using a GAUGE.
+On a linux system you can run example/example.go which provides a simple example of collecting and displaying traffic statistics for an interface

 Documentation
 =============